zm-git-dev/vogue/README.md

 pip install -e .
 ```

+## Front End
+All views in vogue should be self explanatory.
+There should be no further documentation needed to be able to be interpret the content of the web page.

+## Back End
+The trending database is a Mongo database.
+It contains the following collections:

+- sample - holds lims specific data on sample level. keys are lims sample ids
+- sample_analysis - holds data from diferent pipeliens on sample level. keys are lims sample ids
+- case_analysis - holds data from diferent pipeliens on case level. keys are ???
+- flowcell - holds lims specific data on run level. keys are flowcell ids
+- application_tag - holds application tag specific data.
+Keys are application tags.

+The load of each collection is described below.

 ## Command Line Interface
 The cli has two base commands - load and run.
 The load is for loading various data into the trending database, and the run is for running the web application.